ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

       The second version of the World Meterological Organization's (WMO) standard for distributing gridded data.

    halo
       A strip of cells on the edge of the regional grid.
-The `wide halo <WideHalo>` surrounds the regional grid and is used to feed the lateral boundary conditions into the grid.
-The `HALO_BLEND <HaloBlend>` parameter refers to a strip of cells on the *inside* the boundary of the native grid.
+The :ref:`wide halo <WideHalo>` surrounds the regional grid and is used to feed the lateral boundary conditions into the grid.
+The :ref:`HALO_BLEND <HaloBlend>` parameter refers to a strip of cells on the *inside* the boundary of the native grid.
 This halo smooths out mismatches between the external and internal solutions.

    HPC-Stack
       The `HPC-Stack <https://github.com/NOAA-EMC/hpc-stack>`__ is a repository that provides a unified, shell script-based build system for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework.